Does Honey Go Bad: Signs of Spoiled Honey

 Factors that Affect the Shelf Life

 Mostly, these related to the quality of the honey.
-By this I mean, flavor and color that relates to how it looks and tastes.
+By this I mean, flavor and honey color that relates to how it looks and tastes.

 - exposure to moisture